Consumables Guide — Fiber Laser Cutting

 • Standoff 0.5–0.8 mm

 Optimized internal geometry for near-supersonic oxygen delivery at low pressure, specifically developed for the extreme kerf depths encountered in high-power thick-plate oxygen cutting.
 Appears in the selection tables as an alternative to E-type at 20mm+ carbon steel on 6KW+ machines and becomes the primary choice on 12KW and above at 30mm+ plate.
-The SJ-SP designation refers to the Shunjü brand; functionally equivalent SP-spec nozzles from other suppliers are interchangeable by specification.
+The SJ-SP designation refers to a supplier-specific series.
+Similar functional categories from another supplier are not automatically interchangeable; verify thread, body dimensions, aperture geometry and cutting-head approval.

-Transition 1 — Carbon steel O₂: D type → E type at 6KW
+Transition 1 — Carbon steel O₂: D toward E/SP at higher power

 1–4 KW Double (D) correct D nozzle geometry matches the gas volume at these power levels.